Wreos/dart_secrets_scanner/README.md

-# Dart Credentials Scanner
+# Dart secrets scanner

-`dart_credentials_scanner` is a command-line tool designed to scan Dart and related files in Flutter projects for hardcoded sensitive information such as API keys, tokens, passwords, and other credentials.
+`dart_secrets_scanner` is a command-line tool designed to scan Dart and related files in Flutter projects for hardcoded sensitive information such as API keys, tokens, passwords, and other credentials.
 The tool also supports excluding common non-sensitive variables and paths to avoid false positives.

 ## Features